+Productivity Measurement refers to the practice of measuring the results of inputs to outputs.
 For years productivity measurement has been based almost exclusively on total output — the new products or services a company and its employees create.
 On the surface, using total output as a productivity index makes sense.
 After all, outputs are easy to measure and they seem, at first glance, to be a perfectly reasonable way of measuring employee productivity and productivity change over time.
 Unfortunately, relying solely on outputs rarely, if ever, gives you a complete picture of labor productivity.
 In the modern enterprise, productivity measurement needs to look beyond outputs and seriously consider the input factors — specifically the employees, workflows, and technologies — that lead to those outputs.

 In this chapter of the Productivity Management Playbook, you’ll learn why it’s so important to measure total inputs and why the old ways of measuring productivity are no longer a good fit for the modern enterprise.
 Plus, we’ll teach you how best to measure overall productivity and explain how you can use those productivity measurements to create positive change on both ends of the input/output spectrum.

 By the end of this chapter, you’ll understand why it’s so important that we redefine productivity measurement and you’ll see how redefining it within your own organization can have a major positive impact.

 Choose where to start:

 - A Quick Review of Outputs and Inputs in Workforce Productivity Measurement

 - The Do’s and Don’ts of Effective, Ethical Productivity Monitoring

 - Why Old Productivity Measurements Are Out of Place in the Modern Enterprise

 - How to Get An Accurate Measurement of Productivity

 - Cracking the Productivity Formula with the Best Technology